Austria's Geographical Location: A Global Perspective

 Frequently asked questions

-Austria is located in Central Europe, nestled in the heart of the continent.
-It is bordered by Germany to the west, the Czech Republic to the north, Slovakia to the northeast, Hungary to the east, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
+Austria is bordered by eight countries: the Czech Republic to the north, Slovakia to the northeast, Hungary to the east, Slovenia to the south, Italy to the southwest, Switzerland and Liechtenstein to the west, and Germany to the northwest.

 Written by